zlpiscoming/U-SetRank/README.md

 ## Usage

 ### Environmental preparation
-> you should first download galago and prepare it to \SetRank-master\scripts.
+> you should first download galago and put it in \scripts.

 > tf 1.0 and tensorboardX are also used